shapeshed/shapeshed.com/content/posts/ubuntu_v_osx_smackdown.md

-{
-  "title": "Ubuntu v OSX smackdown",
-  "date": "2009-02-26T00:00:00+00:00",
++++
+date = "2009-02-26T00:00:00+00:00"
-  "description": "In the left corner is my beloved OSX.
+description = "In the left corner is my beloved OSX.
 In the right corner is Ubuntu, the Open Source upstart.
-Let battle commence..", "tags": [
-    "Ubuntu",
-    "Linux",
-    "Apple"
-  ]
-}
+Let battle commence.." tags = ["Ubuntu", "Linux", "Apple"] title = "Ubuntu v OSX smackdown"

++++

 ## Round one - Appearance